mtklein/ob/README.md

 `ob`, opinionated build
 =======================

-`ob` builds C programs if they are structured in its opinionated way.
+`ob` builds C programs if they are structured in its opinionated way:
+    - each #include within the project is source-relative;
+    - each foo.c defines int main(...) or has a corresponding foo.h.

 To build in default mode: